Frequently Asked Questions

-On project completion, we generally assign all intellectual property rights for all trademarks—such as names, words, symbols and logo designs that identify the goods or services of the Client—created for a branding assignment to our clients.
+On project completion, we generally assign intellectual property rights for all trademarks to the client—such as names, words, symbols and logo designs that identify the goods or services created for a branding assignment.

-All our terms and conditions are outlined in the service agreement included in our Project Offer with the quotation.
+All our terms and conditions are outlined in the service agreement included with the quotation in our project offer.